Accessibility Tools

 The Grand Canyon is a steep-sided canyon carved by the Colorado River in Arizona.
 It is 277 miles long, up to 18 miles wide & in places around a mile deep.

-The canyon & adjacent rim are contained within Grand Canyon National Park, the Kaibab National Forest, Grand Canyon–Parashant National Monument, the Hualapai Indian Reservation, the Havasupai Indian Reservation & the Navajo Nation.
+The canyon & adjacent rim are contained within Grand Canyon National Park, the Kaibab National Forest, the Grand Canyon–Parashant National Monument, the Hualapai Indian Reservation, the Havasupai Indian Reservation & the Navajo Nation.

 Nearly two billion years of Earth's geological history have been exposed as the Colorado River & its tributaries cut their channels through the layers of rock while the Colorado Plateau was uplifted.
 For thousands of years, the area has been continuously inhabited by Native Americans, who built settlements within the canyon and its many caves.